 To understand the Bible we must come to grips with the fact that God is sovereign.
-We must allow God to be Who He Is and believe by faith that He means what He says.
-When traditions or made-up theology mix law and grace, Israel and the Body of Christ, the gospel of the kingdom and the gospel of grace, Peter and Paul, you end up with confusion and division.
+We must allow God to be Who He is and believe by faith that He means what He says.
+When traditions and man-made theology mix law and grace, Israel and the Body of Christ, the gospel of the kingdom and the gospel of grace, Peter and Paul, you end up with confusion and division.

 The Bible is a progressive revelation it wasn’t all dealt out at once to Adam and Eve, Abraham, Moses or the apostle Peter.
 God is the same and will never change but how He dealt with mankind through Biblical history changed significantly.

 For the first 2000 years, God dealt with all mankind directly and everyone spoke one language (Genesis 11:1).
 Then He made a change and chose just one man out of millions to start a new race of people for Himself (Deuteronomy 32:8-9).
 God deals with Jews only (7 exceptions) for 2000 years.
 Dividing mankind by Jew and Gentile with the Gentile world without hope and no access to God (Ephesians 2:11,12).
 Then the sovereign God makes another change by choosing another man, Paul, (Acts 9:15; Acts 20:24; Galatians 1:11,12) with a new message of salvation for Jews and Gentiles apart from the Mosaic law and temple worship.

 God is the same throughout all generations.
 But His methods of dealing with mankind through those generations have changed.
 When God deals with mankind He prescribes exactly what it is we need to do and how to do it and what God has commanded has changed through time.

 For example, believers today don’t have a Tree of life to feed on.
 Nor do we have to buy sheep and fly to Israel for temple worship every time we sin.